 How many business presentations have you attended in the last 3 months that delivered exactly what you needed to know in a manner that respected your time?

-How much was an unnecessary level of detail
+An unnecessary level of detail

-How much of what you heard added little or no value to you
+Of little or no value to you

 Did you feel that the same presentation could have been given in less than half the time?